Together We Roared

 Every Tool’s a Hammer: Life Is What You Make It

-I’m a big fan of Adam Savage and Tested, so when I saw he was writing a book, I preordered it.
+I’m a big fan of Adam Savage and Tested, so when I saw he was writing a book, I preordered it from Amazon.

 That was four years ago.
 I’m embarrassed to say the book had been untouched on my Kindle since it was released in May of 2019.
 I finally turned the page on the flights to Madrid and easily finished it.